judka-uriel/uriel-book/uriel_en.md

 of Moshe is the Written Torah of the Land of Israel.
 The Torah of Rabbi Akiva is the oral Torah of exile, which began after the destruction of the Temple under Roman conquerors and continued in the medieval diaspora.
-But after the restoration of Israel, the Torah of galut must yield to the restored Torah of Moshe, adapted to the contemporary conditions of life both for the entire country and for each individual.
+But after the restoration of Israel, the Torah of Galut must yield to the restored Torah of Moshe, adapted to the contemporary conditions of life both for the entire country and for each individual.